rigydi/terraform-azurerm-caf-es-accelerator/README.md

 **6) Setup Script**
 - Start the setup script by executing
 > ./setup.sh
-- The script will create the corresponding Terraform CAF Enterprise Scale files according to your inputs in **settings.yaml**.

 **7) Execute**
+- The script creates the corresponding Terraform CAF Enterprise Scale files according to your inputs in **settings.yaml**.
 - Adjust the previously created Terraform files if required.
 Continue by using standard Terraform commands such as 'terraform init' and 'terraform apply'.

 ## Examples